 During the pandemic when we were all under quarantine, what she had joked about rang quite true as we were not spending so much on fashionable clothes and shoes but we still needed to eat and therefore spent a lot more of money on Groceries.
 As more people are working from home, we have taken to social media to look for every answer.
 People are not eating out or getting many takeaways, and more of us have started to cook at home.
-Most of us started by just cooking regular meals and we are now turning to Social Media and looking for recipes of food we enjoyed eating in restaurants and in my case recipes of food I ate in my childhood.
-One of the most popular food people want to make was and is still Indian food.
+Most of us started by just cooking regular meals and we are now turning to Social Media and looking for recipes of food we enjoyed eating in restaurants and in my case i was looking for recipes which would be easy to cook with less ingredients like this oatmeal peanut butter cookies.

 My third Zoom session was done for my colleagues for a team well being event.
 We made pakoras using bread and plain flour (as we couldn’t get chickpea flour) and everyone was pleasantly surprised at how well the session went and how nice the pakoras and tomato dip tasted.
 We also made samosas for another well being event.